iot-salzburg/gpu-jupyter/README.md

 ![Jupyterlab Overview](/extra/jupyterlab-overview.png)

-First of all, thanks to [hub.docker.com/u/jupyter](https://hub.docker.com/u/jupyter) for creating and maintaining a robost  Python, R and Julia toolstack.
-This project uses their toolstack and uses the NVIDIA CUDA drivers as a basis to enable GPU calculations in the Jupyter notebooks.
+First of all, thanks to [hub.docker.com/u/jupyter](https://hub.docker.com/u/jupyter) for creating and maintaining a robost  Python, R and Julia toolstack for Data Analytics/Science applications.
+This project uses the NVIDIA CUDA image as a basis image and installs their toolstack on top of it to enable GPU calculations in the Jupyter notebooks.

 ## Contents